 (1) Each provision of this instrument specified in column 1 of the table commences, or is taken to have commenced, in accordance with column 2 of the table.
 Any other statement in column 2 has effect according to its terms.

+Column 1 Provisions Column 2 Column 3

+Commencement Date/Details

-Commencement in Column 1 Column 2 Column 3 Provisions Commencement Date/Details 1.
-The whole of his instrument The day after this instrument is registered.
-Note: This table relates only to the provisions of this 0
+1. The whole of this instrument The day after this instrument is registered.